enyojs/ares-project/README.md

 ### Run

-You have two options:

-1. Use the IDE server (recommended)
-1. Configure & start sub-servers manually & open `ares/index.html` as a local file from the browser.

-#### Served IDE

 Optionally, configure the `root` of your local file-system access in `ide.json`.
-By default, the local filesystem service serves the files from you "Home" or "My Documents" directory, depending on your operating system.
+By default, the local filesystem service serves the files from your _Home_ or _My Documents_ directory, depending on your operating system.
 You might want to change this to point to the location of your project files, to make navigation faster & easier.

-For instance, you can change "@HOME@" to "@HOME@/Documents" or to "D:\\Users\\User" (if using backslashes [i.e. on Windows], use double slashes for JSON encoding)
+For instance, you can change `@HOME@` to `@HOME@/Documents` or to `D:\\Users\\User` (if using backslashes [i.e. on Windows], use double slashes for JSON encoding)

 	% vi ide.json
 	{